magomimmo/modern-cljs/doc/tutorial-07.md

 one, `lein-cljsbuild` is so nice to allow us to declare more than one build configuration, as documentated in [sample.project.clj][2].
-Here is our new `project.clj` declaration with two `:builds`, the first one, named `:dev` which uses `:whitespace` compilation mode, the second one, named `:pre-prod`, which uses `:simple` compilation mode.
+Here is our new `project.clj` declaration with two `:builds`, the first one, named `:dev`, which uses `:whitespace` compilation mode, the second one, named `:pre-prod`, which uses `:simple` compilation mode.

 ```clojure